Crossing Lines

-Crossing Lines is a German-French-Italian-American action crime thriller television series created by Edward Allen Bernero and Rola Bauer.
-The series premiered on June 9, 2013, at the screening for the Opening Ceremonies of the 53rd edition of the Festival de Télévision de Monte-Carlo, the first time the festival opened with a television series.
-Its first television broadcast was in Italy on June 14, 2013, on the public broadcaster's channel Rai 2.
-Crossing Lines was premiered in the United States on NBC on June 23, 2013.
-Bernero and Bauer are the show's executive producers.
-The show was renewed for a twelve-episode second season by TF1, and was released in its entirety on Amazon Prime Instant Video in the United Kingdom on August 15, 2014.
-NBC did not broadcast the show after the first season.
-Netflix carried the series' first two seasons, and announced the debut of season three on February 19, 2015.
-Canada's CBC aired second-season episodes during late-night hours.
-On 20 February 2015, the show was renewed for a twelve-episode third season.
-The third season began on September 15, 2015.
+Crossing Lines is an internationally co-produced crime drama television series created and executive produced by Edward Allen Bernero and Rola Bauer.
+The series premiered on June 9, 2013, at the Festival de Télévision de Monte-Carlo.
+Its first television broadcast was in Italy on June 14, 2013, on Rai 2, and it premiered in the United States on NBC on June 23, 2013.

+The show was renewed for a second season by TF1, and was released in its entirety on Amazon Prime Instant Video in the United Kingdom on August 15, 2014.
+Netflix carried the series' first two seasons.
+On February 20, 2015, the show was renewed for a third season, which went to air on September 15, 2015.

 Plot

 Former New York Police Department officer Carl Hickman's life has fallen apart after he was injured on the job; he has become addicted to morphine and works as a garbage collector at a carnival in the Netherlands.
 He is recruited to join the International Criminal Court's special crime unit (a fictional unit).
 Based in The Hague, it investigates a variety of crimes that cross international boundaries.
 The unit includes an anti–organized crime expert, a covert specialist from Italy, a technical specialist from Germany, a crimes analyst, a human-trafficking specialist from France and a weapons specialist and tactical expert from Northern Ireland.